You are here

 Stakeholder vs. collaborator

-Avoid the term stakeholder when referring to working partners and community collaborators, especially when working with Tribes.
+Avoid the term stakeholder when referring to interest groups, working partners, and community collaborators.
 Instead, use terms that describe the nature of their influence or involvement.

 Stakeholder can be used to reflect a power differential between groups and has a violent connotation for some Tribes and Tribal members.
 It also groups all parties into one term, despite potential differences in the way they are engaged or interact with a project or activity.

-Some alternative terms are community members, persons affected by [policy/program/practice] or partners, collaborators, allies, community engagement, or Tribal engagement.
+Some alternative terms are interest groups, community members, people affected by [policy/program/practice] or funders, partners, collaborators, allies, community engagement, or Tribal engagement.

 Use died by suicide or attempted suicide instead of committed suicide.
 Commit connotes criminality or sin.